Crazy Random Shit in Warsaw with Jonny Blair

 There are many E.Wedel Chocolate Shops across Poland but we went to the one on Zamoyskiego Street in Praga, which is next to the Fabryka Czekolady and the museum will be opening very soon.

-2. Longest Building in Warsaw:
+2. The Longest Housing Block In Warsaw:

 It was built between 1969–1974 and consists of 23 residential blocks connected by galleries bringing the total length to 1.5km.